SAKTHIPRIYAN1/MusicRecommendationUsingPython/README.md

-# Anime Recommendation System
+# Music Recommendation System

-A standalone hybrid recommender system for anime using Content-Based, Collaborative, Knowledge-Based, and Hybrid approaches.
+A standalone hybrid recommender system for Music using Content-Based, Collaborative, Knowledge-Based, and Hybrid approaches.
 Built with Python and Streamlit.

 ## Features